About Oregon Vineyard Property

 .

-As a Real Estate Broker with a specialty in vineyard properties, my profile-page-one-jpeginterest and experience in Real Estate and land development, and my appreciation of fine NW wines have all merged into the great opportunity that I have helping clients buy or sell vineyard properties or find the perfect piece of dirt to grow and make wine here in tthe various Oregon wine regions.
+interest and experience in Real Estate and land development, and my appreciation of fine NW wines have all merged into the great opportunity that I have helping clients buy or sell vineyard properties or find the perfect piece of dirt to grow and make wine here in tthe various Oregon wine regions.
 Fifteen years in Real Estate and 12 years involved in Wine Properties and wine making have given me a very thorough and specific knowledge base to help meet client's needs.

 Please stay tuned as we continue to develop this site into a diverse information portal for anyone interested in knowing more about Oregon wines and Oregon Wine Country.
 We will continue to add content that will present the wines and the wine makers and tell the story of this wonderful little corner of the world.